WauHundeland/vmcontrol/README.md

   - VBoxManage (included in VirtualBox)
   - PHP 7.3+

+**Important**:
-**Important**: Added VMs must have a PIIX4 IDE controller with a optical disk slot!
+Added VMs must have a PIIX4 IDE controller with a optical disk slot!
 ![image](https://user-images.githubusercontent.com/66002359/140609107-c3a4462b-bfb6-485a-819d-b354f00c8735.png)
+Aditionally, added VMS must be created with the user that runs the web server.

 ## Setup

 Step 1: Preparing the environment

 First, create a database.
 Currently only MySQL is supported.
 Then, execute this SQL Script in a database.